Rapier (missile): PT.428

-The initial design contest was won by British Aircraft Corporation (BAC) in 1960, and given the development name PT.428.
+The initial design contest for the LAA was won by British Aircraft Corporation (BAC) in 1960, and given the development name PT.428.
 This called for a system that could be carried on a single 4-ton Bedford TK truck.
-The firing unit was a single piece that could be taken off for firing, or fired from the truck in an emergency.
+The firing unit was a single piece that would normally be placed on the ground during operation, but could be fired from the truck in an emergency.
 The system was deliberately designed to fit, when taken apart, as a single load in the Fairey Rotodyne.
 The system was quite advanced, including automated search and track radars, a separate television camera for target identification, and eighteen missiles in two nine-round boxes.

 As budget pressures escalated in the early 1960s, the Army was given the choice of picking either PT.428 or their Blue Water nuclear missile.
 They chose the latter, a decision Solly Zuckerman found rather questionable.
 The Army officially replaced PT.428 with the similar but slightly less advanced MIM-46 Mauler from the United States.
 Mauler combined a search radar and nine missiles using either radar or infrared guidance on a single M113-derived vehicle.
 The concept was similar to PT.428, but larger and with fewer missiles.